KatoGroup-AppChem-KU/AEM_Unsupervised-ML/README.md

-The provided codes are for reproducibility and academic purpose for the paper titled "Chemically Intuitive Material Design Guidelines for Anion-Exchange Membrane Polymers via Unsupervised Machine Learning".
+The provided codes are for reproducibility and academic purpose for the paper titled "Unsupervised Machine Learning-Derived Anion-Exchange Membrane Polymers Map: A Guideline for Polymers Exploration and Design".
+The paper can be found and downloaded at https://chemistry-europe.onlinelibrary.wiley.com/doi/10.1002/celc.202400252